Endava/cats/README.md

 - `NullValuesInFieldsFuzzer` - iterate through each field and send requests with null values in the targeted field
 - `OnlyControlCharsInFieldsTrimValidateFuzzer` - iterate through each field and send  values with control chars only
 - `OnlyWhitespacesInFieldsTrimValidateFuzzer` - iterate through each field and send  values with unicode separators only
+- `OnlySingleCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send  values with single code point emojis only
 - `RemoveFieldsFuzzer` - iterate through each request fields and remove certain fields according to the supplied 'fieldsFuzzingStrategy'
 - `StringFieldsLeftBoundaryFuzzer` - iterate through each String field and send requests with outside the range values on the left side in the targeted field
 - `StringFieldsRightBoundaryFuzzer` - iterate through each String field and send requests with outside the range values on the right side in the targeted field